Transgenderism and intersexuality

 Creating transgender persons via surgery

-As noted elsewhere in this web site, a transgender individual is frequently defined as a person who experiences Gender Identity Disorder (a.k.a.
-Gender Dysphoria), Their gender as identified at birth is different from their gender that they perceive themselves to be.
+As noted elsewhere in this web site, a transgender individual is frequently defined as a person who experiences Gender Dysphoria (once called Gender Identity Disorder), Their gender as identified at birth is different from their gender that they perceive themselves to be.
 Some describe themselves as a woman trapped in a man's body, or vice versa.
 Others view themselves as having a male brain in a female body, or vice versa.
 Still others view themselves as being neither a male or female, or of both genders, or above the concept of gender.